alexvictoor/BrowserLog/README.md

     PM> Install-Package BrowserLog.log4net

-If you are using an okld version of log4net (version<=1.2.10) you need to use the 'old' log4net package:
+If you are using an old version of log4net (version<=1.2.10) you need to use the 'old' log4net package:

     PM> Install-Package BrowserLog.Old.log4net

+There are two different packages because log4net 'public token' has changed between version 1.2.10 and 2.03...
+Hence it might be very difficult to upgrade log4net on some legacy projects.

 Below an XML fragment example that shows how to configure logback on the server side
 ```xml